DirtBagXon/ldapexplorertool/README.md

 ## LDAPExplorerTool

-LDAPExplorerTool2 by Laurent Ulrich working with wxWidget 3.0 including several fixes and enhancements.
+LDAPExplorerTool2 by Laurent Ulrich working with wxWidget 3.0/3.1, includes several fixes and enhancements.

 http://ldaptool.sourceforge.net/

 LDAPExplorerTool is an LDAP browser and editor (GUI).

-Tested platforms Linux (Debian 9/10).
+Tested linux platforms:

+    Debian 9  - wxWidgets 3.0.2 / g++ 6.3.0 / gtk2
+    Debian 10 - wxWidgets 3.0.4 / g++ 8.3.0 / gtk2
+    Debian 10 - wxWidgets 3.1.3 / g++ 8.3.0 / gtk3

 I was searching for a lightweight LDAP editor for Linux.
-Refusing to install a large IDE for the LDAP Admin \
+Refused to install the large IDE used for the Linux \
-Linux port, I attempted to get this somewhat abandoned, lesser featured, application running in a modern \
+port of LDAP Admin.
+So sat down to adapt this abandoned, lesser featured, LDAP application to run on a modern \
-environment with wxWidget 3.0.
-It is now operating in a manner that is usable and remains lightweight.
+Linux environment.
+It is now a usable and lightweight application on modern Linux platforms.

+I do not have access to Windows build environments, so currently this is not ported, or supported, but I am \
+happy to receive pull requests for either platform.

-This editor/browser offers a fairly raw interface into the world of LDAP, objectClasses and schemas. \
+This editor/browser offers a fairly raw interface into the world of LDAP objectClasses and schemas. \
-Some understanding of these topics is beneficial, or this utility can be a great tool for learning them.
+Some understanding of these topics is beneficial, but this utility can be a great tool for learning LDAP.

 ### Main features listed from original site: